bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Adam Fiscor: 00:58:15

-Yeah, you can go ahead.
+Yeah, you can go ahead with us.

 Lucas Ontivero: 00:58:20